popular searches

 Why is Chicken Not Good for (Some) Dogs

-After an elimination diet, what most pet parents find is that it’s the protein in their dog’s food that triggers their allergy.
+In trying to determine what is the best dog food for dogs with allergies, after an elimination diet, what most pet parents find is that it’s the protein in their dog’s food that triggers their allergy.
 These can include:

 • Dairy